How to use

 Solver efficiency is an idealized ceiling

 In practice solver efficiency varies widely: 0-10% is typical, and it can be negative when there is no competition among solvers or when solver fees plus gas exceed the savings.
+The slider below is capped at a 0% floor, so the Intent-based card in this calculator can only tie the better of the other two at solver efficiency = 0%; it never shows a loss.
 The × (1 − solver_efficiency) term assumes the solver always passes a fixed surplus to the user, which is an optimistic pedagogical simplification rather than a guarantee.Calculator

 Trade Cost Comparison